nathan-contino/nathan-contino.github.io/_posts/2021-06-20-dillon-reservoir-loop-mineral-belt-trail-mount-hope.markdown

 ![lentils]({{ site.url }}/_images/june_20_trip/lentils.jpg){:width="100%"}
 *I have never in my life eaten so many lentils*

-Mount Hope is the second almost-14er (that's "not quite 14,000 feet tall" for those of you who aren't familiar with Colorado slang) that Meg and I have summited.
+Mount Hope is the third almost-14er (that's "not quite 14,000 feet tall" for those of you who aren't familiar with Colorado slang) that Meg and I have summited.
 We specifically picked out this hike because it's near a huge selection of dispersed camping sites, it involves a